SeamusFinlayson/Minecraft-AFK-Mouse-Clicker/README.md

 This script will automatcailly either repeatedly place and break a torch in the game OR attack mobs in a kill chamber and eat in the game.

+Key presses will only be registered while Minecraft in multiplayer is the active window.

 ## Setup

 You will need to download this script and install [PyAutoGUI](https://pypi.org/project/PyAutoGUI/), [keyboard](https://pypi.org/project/keyboard/), and [PyGetWindow](https://pypi.org/project/PyGetWindow/) using pip.